-Areej Ashhab is an architect and researcher whose work is situated in political ecology and land practices.
+Areej Ashhab is an architect and researcher whose work cultivates grassroots spatial practices and ecological pedagogies.
+She is the co-founder of Al-Wah’at and AlBlock collectives.

 Areej works with materials and practices from the land and activate local know-how through workshops, collective walks and tactile materials.
 For example, in her project Mountains reclaiming the stone, she studies both traditional and industrial uses of limestone, one of the most exploited natural resources in the construction industry in Palestine.
 She thinks of new perspectives for its use by designing mixtures of the slurry, a leftover material daily discarded in tonnes outside the stone factories, for tiling and cladding.
 In the research project TREESCAPES, she examine the role of trees as political beings in the Palestinian landscape and as agents in the human-land relationship.
 She revisits traditional recipes and agricultural techniques such as grafting and activate them in her organised walks and workshops.
 In her walking practice, she creates counter-maps, manuals and guides of areas that have been largely destroyed, transformed and marginalised due to settler-colonial and environmental violence, shares lost techniques and materials and reintroduces them into the contemporary landscape.